 INVITATIONS AND EXPENSES:

-1. The Bishop (or his delegate) and our Spiritual Advisor will be invited to all Executive Board Meetings and meetings of the Board of Directors.
-All expenses of attendance will be paid by the LDCCW.
+1. The Bishop (or his delegate) and our Spiritual Advisor will be invited to all Executive Board meetings and meetings of the Board of Directors.
+All expenses of attendance incurred for said meetings will be paid by the LDCCW.

-2. Our Spiritual Advisor will be invited to attend the NCCW Convention at the expense of the LDCCW.
+2. An invitation will be extended to the Bishop of La Crosse to attend the NCCW Convention at the expense of the LDCCW.

+A written invitation will be extended to the Province of Milwaukee, Province Director for the LDCCW Convention and any type of event put on by the LDCCW.
+All expenses, including lodging, mileage, and registration, and meals, of attendance for said event will be paid for by the LDCCW.

+A written invitation will be extended to the Presidents of the Diocese of Green Bay, Madison, Superior, and the Archdiocese of Milwaukee for the LDCCW Convention, and any type of event put on by the LDCCW.
+Mileage and registration including the meals of the event will be paid by the LDCCW.

+When a written invitation is extended to a NCCW Officer, or to a NCCW Commission Chair, to attend the LDCCW Convention and any type of event put on by the LDCCW, all expenses including travel, lodging, registration, and meals will be paid for by the LDCCW.

-3. An invitation will be extended to the Bishop of La Crosse to attend the NCCW Convention at the expense of the LDCCW.
+3. Our Spiritual Advisor will be invited to attend the NCCW Convention at the expense of the LDCCW.

 4. Guidelines, obligations and duties not listed in the approved Bylaws and Standing Rules by the Board of Directors will be assigned to each leadership position by the President.

-5. Expenses for the LDCCW candidate being considered for, or in an NCCW position, shall include: registration, transportation, banquet ticket, and lodging costs for meetings that the candidate/committee member is expected to

-attend if they are not covered by NCCW.
+5. Expenses for the LDCCW candidate being considered for, or in an NCCW position, shall include: registration, transportation, banquet ticket, and lodging costs for meetings that the candidate/committee member is expected to attend if they are not already covered by NCCW.
 (Check NCCW Bylaws for coverage of NCCW positions.)

-6.Nominating Committee Chairperson’s approved expense receipts shall be submitted to the LDCCW Treasurer and paid from the LDCCW Convention budget.
+According to the current NCCW bylaws, reimbursement of expenses including travel is allowed for NCCW Officers

-7.President and President Elect approved expense receipts will be paid by the LDCCW Treasurer.
+6. President and President Elect approved expense receipts will be paid by the LDCCW Treasurer.
 A complete report of such expenses will be filed with the LDCCW Treasurer.

+7.Nominating Committee Chair’s approved expense receipts shall be submitted to the LDCCW Treasurer and paid from the LDCCW Convention budget.

 8. The Executive Board will arrive at a reasonable understanding of expenses of all LDCCW leadership positions.
 An effort will be made to hold such costs to a minimum.
 If in doubt, pre-approval of expenses by the President or Executive Board is recommended.
-No expenses will be covered without receipts except for mileage.
+No expenses will be covered without receipts, except for mileage.

-9. If the President delegates her official representation to another member of the Executive Board, the approved expense receipt will be covered the same as if the President was attending.
+9. If the President delegates her official representation to another member of the Executive Board, or member of the Board of Directors, the approved expense receipt will be covered the same as if the President was attending.

 10. The Board of Directors will review annually and keep up with the current state mileage rate and vote any changes in reimbursement accordingly.